pprosser-redhat/quarkus-superheroes-skupper/podman/podman.md

 ## Expose rest-heroes in AWS skupper router

+This will need to be done, tested, and removed before a demo to populate the database.

 ```
 skupper expose host  ip-10-0-138-53.eu-north-1.compute.internal --address rest-heroes --port 8083 --target-port 8083 --host-ip 10.0.141.78
 ```

 Probably don't need --host-ip, just using for local testing

-## create service definition in demolab  for restheroes
+## create service definition in demolab  for rest-heroes

 ```
 skupper service create rest-heroes 8083 --host-ip 10.50.1.127 --host-port 8083